top of page

 Wisdom Save

-• Failure: If the turned undead's hit point maximum is equal to or less than three times your cleric level, it is destroyed.
+• Failure: If a target of one of the above creature type's hit point maximum is equal to or less than three times your cleric level, it is destroyed.

 • Success: No effect.